dcts/12startups12months/CODING_CHALLENGES.md

   - tic tac toe game + create AI that plays against itself and improves over time
   - spying form => collects all keydata during typing and sends the final text plus all the keystrokes.
 So you can visualize what the person typed.

+- build an API and sell access to it: https://www.youtube.com/watch?v=GK4Pl-GmPHk

 # Tasks